 Binge drinking can cause high blood pressure, putting you at risk of a heart attack or a stroke.
 Heavy drinking can cause you to have an irregular heart beat (arrhythmia) and over time it can weaken the heart muscles.
 This is also known as cardiomyopathy and can result in premature death.

-Some research shows that compared with women who do not drink, those who consume even moderately have a higher risk of developing breast cancer.
+Research shows that compared with women who do not drink, those who consume any amount of alcohol have a higher risk of developing breast cancer.

 Was this page helpful?